The Land We’re On

 Brooklyn Law School is located on Lenapehoking, the unceded ancestral homeland of people who were forcibly removed.
 We are committed to seeking ways to honor those people and help to repair this history.
 We are not satisfied with simply adding an acknowledgment sentence to our website or our building.

 For the Law School, this means an ongoing commitment by our faculty, staff, and students to educate ourselves and others about the history of the Lenape People and other Native American Tribal Nations, as well as Native American law, through special programs, dedicated classes, and a wealth of resources collected in our Library.
-These efforts, which continue to evolve and grow, have been led by Ruth Bader Ginsburg Professor of Law Susan Herman, in collaboration with Associate Dean for Academic and Student Success and Associate Professor of Clinical Law Karen Porter; Professor of Legal Writing Joy Kanwar; Adjunct Professor of Law, Associate Librarian for International Law Jean Davis; Interim Arthur Pinto & Stephen Bohlen Associate Dean of Inclusion & Diversity Dominique Fowler, and many Brooklyn Law students who have worked with the Lenapehoking Working Group over several years.
+These efforts, which continue to evolve and grow, have been led by Ruth Bader Ginsburg Professor of Law Susan Herman, in collaboration with Associate Dean for Academic and Student Success and Associate Professor of Clinical Law Karen Porter; Professor of Legal Writing Joy Kanwar; Associate Librarian for International Law Jean Davis; Interim Arthur Pinto & Stephen Bohlen Associate Dean of Inclusion & Diversity Dominique Fowler, and many Brooklyn Law students who have worked with the Lenapehoking Working Group over several years.

 Programs